ONLYOFFICE/office-js-api/Word/ApiWatermarkSettings/Methods/SetDirection.md

 # SetDirection

-Sets the direction of the watermark.
+Sets the direction of the watermark in the document.

 ## Syntax